 top of page

-This year, the program will run from July 11 to 30.
-We will meet from 10 am-2:30 pm at The Annex of Collegiate United Methodist Church and Wesley Foundation.
-The group will perform a fully produced show on July 29 and 30 at the Ames City Auditorium to share their amazing work!
+Kids Co'Motion meets Mondays through Fridays, from 10 am-2:30 pm at The Annex of Collegiate United Methodist Church and Wesley Foundation.
+The group will perform two fully produced shows at the Ames City Auditorium to share their amazing work!

-We'll be learning, creating, and connecting our dances with our ideas.
-We will move our imaginations!
+We'll be learning, creating, and connecting our movement with our ideas to make dances.
+We move our imaginations!

 Kids Co'Motion is an annual program designed to train children ages 8-18 in modern dance technique, composition theory, practice, and production.
-During our practice time, we will work on technique and experimenting using our movement.
-Kids will use their composition skills to create dances and learn to manipulate them.
+During daily practices, kids work on dance technique, learn to improvise, experiment using movement to express ideas, and then to develop opinions.
+Kids use those skills to create dances.

-The Kids Co'Motion performance workshop teaches more than dances to students.
+Kids Co'Motion performance workshop teaches more than dances to students.
 Kids Co'Motion builds creative choreographers, helps students gain confidence in their own ideas, and teaches them to organize those ideas and structure them into dance.
-Students not only study with master choreographers and teachers, but they also compose dances by themselves and with other students, taking advantage of everyone's ideas.
+Students not only study with master choreographers and teachers, but they also compose dances by themselves and with other students, learning from everyone's ideas.

 Valerie Williams